Lint#

 Note

-Hadolint pre-commit uses Docker to run, so docker should be running while running this command.
+Hadolint pre-commit uses Docker to run, so docker should be running while executing this command.

 Image Lint#